webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

 2. A shader can not allocate memory.

-3. A shader can not reference its destination, the thing it's generating values for.
+3. A shader has to careful if it references its destination, the thing it's generating values for.

    When you think about it this makes sense.
 Imagine `fragShader`